AutodeskGames/stingray-docs/source/interactive_help/source_access/building.md

-# Building Stingray from source
+# Building from source

-This topic describes how to build the Stingray engine and editing tools from a local copy of the source code and libraries.
+This topic describes how to build the interactive engine and editing tools from a local copy of the source code and libraries.

 ## Pre-requisites

 -	You must have an up-to-date local copy of the source code for all platforms you need.
 That means the main `stingray` repository, as well as the submodules for any private console platforms that you have access to.
--	You must have installed all the tools described in the `readme.md` file for your branch of the Stingray source repository.
+-	You must have installed all the tools described in the `readme.md` file for your branch of the source repository.
--	You must have the `SR_LIB_DIR` environment variable set up to point to your Stingray library directory.
+-	You must have the `SR_LIB_DIR` environment variable set up to point to your library directory.
 See ~{ Library dependencies }~.

 ## Things to know about the build system

 ### `make.rb`

--	The main entry point to the build system is the `make.rb` script at the top level of the Stingray source code repository.
+-	The main entry point to the build system is the `make.rb` script at the top level of the source code repository.
 Use this script to build all the parts of the product, on all target platforms, in all build configurations.
--	`make.rb` relies on CMake to set up and carry out the builds for the runtime engine, and invokes the `msbuild` tool to build the C# solutions for the Stingray Editor back-end application and legacy editing tools.
+-	`make.rb` relies on CMake to set up and carry out the builds for the runtime engine, and invokes the `msbuild` tool to build the C# solutions for the editor back-end application and legacy editing tools.

 ### Platforms